mrezabayat/iamsorush/content/posts/cpp-inheritance-cheat-sheet.md

 //Base called.
 Base does something.
 Derived called.
 ```

-- In multiple inheritance, the base constructors are called in the order of appearance:
+- In multiple inheritance, the base constructors are called in the order of appearance in class definition:

 ```c++
 class Base1{